-- 59. When the last Local Plan was adopted in York in 1954; the first of the Caravan Sites Acts37 had yet to be passed.
+59. When the last Local Plan was adopted in York in 1954; the first of the Caravan Sites Acts had yet to be passed.
 Travelling families could still rely on free access to common land and relative peace from regulatory control on their home plots.
 In the 7 decades that have passed since, generations of Gypsies and Travellers have weathered progressive restrictions on their freedom to continue a nomadic habit of life.
-The first Local Plan for over 70 years in York will be adopted in the wake of the criminalisation of trespass. - 60.
-Research suggests that many Traveller Sites were established on the margins of towns and cities, by default to (issues) rather than design, with more than half just whatever bit of land somebody could get, and some are still operating.
-So the whole business of how sites came about and where they were, is really nothing to do with proper planning....
-A shown that (Traveller sites are disproportionately built on rubbish dumps.) half suffered from environmental problems relating to adjoining land or activities such as major roads, rubbish tips, sewage and industry. - 61.
-The Local Plan process does not require the LPA to provide land for Traveller sites, either of its own or via contracts with third parties.
+The first Local Plan for over 70 years in York will be adopted in the wake of the criminalisation of trespass.

+60. Research suggests that many Traveller Sites were established on the margins of towns and cities, by default rather than design.
+"So the whole business of how sites came about and where they were, is really nothing to do with proper planning...."32 Half of the local authority sites studied suffered from environmental problems relating to adjoining land or activities such as major roads, rubbish tips, sewage and industry.

+61. The Local Plan process does not require the LPA to provide land for Traveller sites, either of its own or via contracts with third parties.
 It requires it to implement fair, sustainable policy to ensure that sufficient land is reasonably available at appropriate times to those who need it.

-- 62. Effective policy will create opportunities and resources for those who do want to develop Traveller sites to do so, rather than onerous and unachievable obligations for those who do not. - 63.
-Sustainable policy will construct Traveller sites as solutions, rather than problems.
-To give the young people living in York today better options for tomorrow.
+62. Effective policy will create opportunities and resources for those who do want to develop Traveller sites to do so, rather than imposes onerous and unachievable obligations on those who do not.

+63. Sustainable policy will construct Traveller sites as solutions, rather than problems, giving the young Gypsy and Traveller people living in York today better options for tomorrow.